staden/CropIndex-development/README.md

 Windows systems, as long as the directory structure stays consistent.

-To immediately deploy the app as-is on an Android device, copy:
+..* To immediately deploy the app as-is on an Android device, copy:

 	app/build/outputs/apk/app-debug.apk

-onto the device and install it.
+...onto the device and install it.
 Make sure "Unknown Sources" is enabled Settings under Security or Developer Options.

-To open this project in Android Studio, view the "VCS" menu and choose "Checkout from Version Control" > "Git", and for the Vcs Repository URL enter:
+..* To open this project in Android Studio, view the "VCS" menu and choose "Checkout from Version Control" > "Git", and for the Vcs Repository URL enter: